UnseenKill/a3uspcm/README.md

 6. Group should appear in curatable groups list in Zeus
 7. Group should announce their combat readiness in group chat

 \* If, in the meantime, Antistasi AI has mounted some of your statics in selection, you'll have to eject them first.
-When unsure how to do that, place the **Crew selected static emplacements** module in Zeus; you will have five seconds to select any static your wanted crewed and all previous crew will be ejected and replaced with controllable AI.
+When unsure how to do that, place the **Crew selected static emplacements** module in Zeus; you'll have five seconds to select any static you wanted crewed and all previous crew will be ejected and replaced with controllable AI.

 #### Changing AA ROE